Saspian/redis-node-caching/README.md

 ## Available script
 You need to install Redis first on your computer. <br>
 For windows download it from here https://github.com/dmajkic/redis/downloads <br>
+redis-server.exe file should be running before you do the rest of the process below <br.
 You can also view cached data on redis-cli.exe after you run redis-server.exe

 ### `npm i`